What are the 7 types of Plastics?

 g mol-1 13600 – 17500

 The “Others” category includes types of plastics not identified by numbers 1-6 or other plastics mixed or layered with additives to create different grades and variations, like Bioplastics.
 The most notable plastic material in this category is Polycarbonate; although a mainstream plastic material with various applications in several industries, it is somewhat losing its popularity because of its affiliation with BPA.
 The low-rate rate of recyclability for polycarbonate adds more to the problem.

-It is typically used for making baby bottles, after gallon and bottles, dental sealings, ketchup containers, etc.
+It is typically used for making baby bottles, after-gallon bottles, dental sealings, ketchup containers, etc.

 Talking about other contenders, ABS comes to my mind, an amorphous polymer with fantastic impact resistance properties.
-It is opaque in nature and compromised of three monomers called Acrylonitrile, Butadiene, Styrene.
+It is opaque and compromised of three monomers called Acrylonitrile, Butadiene, and Styrene.

-The common applications can be found in industries like automotive, electrical, electronics, appliances.
+Common applications can be found in industries like automotive, electrical, electronics, and appliances.
 The most prominent products are steering wheel covers, instrument panels, pillar trims, seat belt components, electrical enclosures, computer keyboards, irons, toasters, vacuum cleaners, appliance control panels, shavers, refrigerator lines, etc.

 Talking about recyclability, It is relatively harmless for humans as there are no signs of carcinogens.

 Engaging Read – What is Anionic Polymerization?
 An In-Depth Analysis